NEONScience/NEON-Data-Skills/_posts/2014-11-05-Working-With-Hyperspectral-Data-In-R.md

     h5readAttributes(f,"Reflectance")

 Let's plot the band 34 data.
-Plotting spatial data as a visual "data check"is a good idea to make sure processing is being performed correctly and all is well with the image.
+Plotting spatial data as a visual "data check" is a good idea to make sure processing is being performed correctly and all is well with the image.

     image(b34)
+    #note - when R brings in the matrix, the dimensions are read in reverse order
+	#so we need to transpose x and y values in order for our final image to plot properly
+	b34<-t(b34)

+<i class="fa fa-star"></i> **Data Tip: Transpose** in HDF5 view, notice that the image dimensions for this file are bands x rows x columns.
+However, when R reads in the dataset, it reads them as columns x bands x rows.
+The data thus come in flipped.
+We can quickly transpose the data to correct for this using the `t` or `transpose` command in `R`.
+{: .notice}

 What do you notice about the image?
 Its a bit dark and lacking any detail.
 What could be causing this?
 Let's look at the distribution of reflectance values in our data to figure out what is going on.